izure1/node-relation/README.md

 This module helps you manage string, numbers as a group.

-The data in the instance is immutable.
-Do not modify the data in the instance that invokes the method (setRelation, getRelation, getLegionRelation, deleteNode, etc.).
-Instead, it returns the result with a new instance.
+The data inside the instance is immutable.
+The method does not modify the data inside, it returns the result of the calculation as a new instance.

 Check the code.
 ```